 The photo below was taken directly after the photo above and focuses largely on the ground, rather than the sky.

-This photo contrasts greatly with the one above because it doesn’t evoke the same feelings, instead focusing more on the colour and lines in the city.
+This photo contrasts greatly with the one above because it doesn’t evoke the same feelings, instead focusing more on the color and lines in the city.

 An equally interesting photo but for different reasons, all because of the decisions made over the placement of the horizon.
 Importantly though, you’ll see that both images are stronger than the original image which cut the photo in half.